 Marrakech is really two cities standing side by side_ the old town within its historic walls and the new town with its districts of Geuliz and L’Hivernage and intersected by Avenue Mohammed VI. the city covers a good deal of ground and is ideal for exploring by foot by bicycle or barouche the traditional Marrakech of getting from a place to another.

 City hopping in Morocco is easy and cheap.
 I took an overnight train from Marrakech to Tangier during my trip and had a good experience.
-If you’re travelling between Tangier, Fes, Rabat, Casablanca, Marrakech, or any other major area in Morocco, train is the way to go.
+If you’re travelling between Tangier, Fes, Rabat, Casablanca, Marrakech, or any other major area in Morocco, train travel is the way to go.

 NOT TO BE MISSED OUT ON :